Latest bushfire information from the CFS

-South Australian residents who have recently experienced the death of a family member and who cannot raise the funds for a funeral, after all options have been tried, may be eligible to receive a dignified funeral through the Funeral Assistance Program.
+People who have recently experienced the death of a family member or friend, and who have exhausted all options to raise funds or obtain credit, may be eligible for assistance through Funeral AssistanceSA.

-To be eligible you must prove all of the following.
+To be eligible, you must prove all of the following:

-- The deceased was in receipt of a pension or benefit or was a low income recipient.
+- the deceased was in receipt of a pension or benefit or was a low-income recipient

-- The deceased's immediate relatives are not in paid employment or are low income recipients.
+- the deceased's immediate relatives are in receipt of a pension or benefit or are low-income recipients

-The funeral must not yet have been arranged or, where an After-the-Event grant is sought, the account must be moderate and not yet fully paid.
+The funeral must not yet have been arranged or, where a grant is sought after the event, the account must be moderate and not yet fully paid.